 BRAMBLEBY, Percy M. 81.
 Staff Quarter Master Serjeant (Warrant Officer Class 2).
 Entered France 4/05/1915.
 Warrant Officer Class 2.
 Commissioned RFC 24/01/1917.
 Requested 1914/15 Star Trio from an address in Solway Road, East Dulwich, London, England.

 BRANDON, Lionel.
-797. Private.
+797. Private 2KEH.
 Entered France 5/05/1915 Commissioned Second Lieutenant 13/08/1915 and then Captain Royal Army Service Corps.
-Entitled to 1914/15 Star Medal Trio and applied for medals from an address in Graham Street, Eaton Square, South West London.
+Entitled to 1914/15 Star Medal trio and applied for medals from an address in Graham Street, Eaton Square, South West London.

 BROADWOOD, Stewart Henry Tschudi.
-Second Lieutenant then 2nd Scots Guards, 1915 (With thanks to Tom from Great War Forum).
+Second Lieutenant 2KEH.
+Transferred to the 2nd Scots Guards, 1915 (With thanks to Tom from Great War Forum).

 BROCKMAN, Keith Cooper.
 1316.
-Private 2KEH entered France 2/07/1915.
+Private 2KEH.
+Entered France 2/07/1915.
 Wounded whilst in the trenches at St. Jan-Cappel near Baillieul in the Ypres sector 25/11/1915.
 Private Tank Corps 112090, commissioned Second Lieutenant King's Own Royal Lancaster Regiment 30/04/1918.
 Attached Royal Air Force 7/11/1918.
 After the war he worked in Spanish Guinea and became Vice Consul at Fernando Po.
-Photograph(s) of WW1 medal trio, 2KEH shoulder title and King's Own Royal Lancaster identity bracelet and biographical details courtesy of Owen Dobson.
+Photograph(s) of his 1914/15 Star trio, 2KEH shoulder title and King's Own Royal Lancaster identity bracelet and biographical details courtesy of Owen Dobson.